Did one third of the angels rebel against God?

 Dan 8:24 His power shall be mighty, but not by his own power; He shall destroy fearfully, And shall prosper and thrive; He shall destroy the mighty, and also the holy people.

-Dan 8:25 “Through his cunning He shall cause deceit to prosper under his rule; And he shall exalt himself in his heart.
+himself in his heart.
 He shall destroy many in their prosperity.
 He shall even rise against the Prince of princes; But he shall be broken without human means.

 There is a lot of information in these verses, but focusing on verses 10 and 24 we see that the action of the little horn (an evil king or ruler) killing some of the holy people (God’s people) is pictured by stars being cast to the ground.
-This is exactly what the tail of the dragon in Rev 12:3-4 does.
+This is exactly what the tail of the dragon in Revelation 12:3-4 does.
 His tail casts stars of heaven to the ground.